Need a new portable charger? Amazon Prime Day is the perfect time to buy one

 Amazon Prime Day always has mystery deals, but there are some tech categories you can safely predict will make an appearance, from budget TVs to Kindles.
 Power bank deals certainly fall into that 'predictable' category.

 Last year, Prime Day 2020 had discounts on Anker, Aukey and RAVPower portable chargers, with savings as high as 36 percent off.
-This year could see similarly impressive deals.
+This year, Aukey and RAVPower products have been removed from Amazon after both companies were caught paying for reviews.
+So we can hope other great brands like iMuto and Morphie will get major discounts instead.

 Looking at Prime Day 2020's deals